BergQuester/v8tr.github.io/_posts/2018-09-20-uitableviewcell-animations.md

 The reusable solution we designed to be able to easily plug in and tweak animations can be adapted and used in your current app.

-The proposed animation recipes we make a nice foundation to get you off to a flying start using table view cell display animations.
+The proposed animation recipes form a nice foundation to get you off to a flying start using table view cell display animations.

 ---